Gradient-free optimization via integration: Results on gradient descent with smooth approximations

-Intuitively, we can note that the part of the space above the graph of this function, commonly called \textit{epigraph of $f$}, is not a closed set, which in fact precludes lower-semicontinuity: see Appendix \ref{app: more on lsc} for more results on lower-semicontinuity and epigraphs. \end{example}
+Intuitively, we can note that the epigraph of $f$, namely the part of the space above the graph of $f$, is not a closed set, which in fact precludes lower semi-continuity.
+See \cref{app:lsc_epigraphs} for more details.